-By: Arielle Dubowe, agricultural communication major with a minor in integrated marketing communications
+By: Arielle Dubowe, senior agricultural communication major with a minor in integrated marketing communications

 This summer, I had the chance to work as a marketing intern with the Kiwi Queen, but others might know her as Dr. Frieda Rapoport Caplan.
 Frieda is the self-made entrepreneur responsible for introducing America to the kiwi and many other exotic fruits and vegetables that millions of people now recognize as every-day household ingredients.